matthewdeeprose/matthewdeeprose/README.md

 - 👀 I’m interested in accessibility.
 - 🌱 I’m currently learning as much as I can.
 - 💞️ I’m looking to collaborate on accessibility projects.
-- 📫 How to reach me @vleguru on twitter
+- 📫 How to reach me: @vleguru on twitter

 <!---
 matthewdeeprose/matthewdeeprose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.